carlamissiona/tunacoder/golang.md

 ![site01](https://user-images.githubusercontent.com/1997542/185062427-4e83733a-8695-4659-90b7-16a1c71caffd.png)

 **API**
-This site is API hooked on it.
+This site has API hooked on it.
 Ruby managed to complete the traditional crud for the API data model
 ```
 https://radiobuddy.carlamissiona.repl.co/api/price/1